learn-co-students/python-lists-readme-data-science-intro-000/README.md

-And of course, we can set each list equal to variable so that we can name each list.
+We can, of course, declare variables and set them equal to our lists so that we can both name and later retrieve the list.

 ```python